The Truth About Omega 3 Supplements: What Works in 2025

 Myth 3: Omega 3 Makes You Gain Weight

 Wrong again.
-It is a fat, but it actually helps you manage weight by improving metabolism and reducing cravings.
+It is a fat, yet it can help you to control your weight as it increases your metabolism and craves.

 Clarifying the Truths

-It is not a magic bullet, but it’s close.
-Its benefits are backed by science, not just hype.
+It does not qualify as a magic bullet, but it comes close.
+The benefits of it are not simply a product of hype.

 How Much Omega 3 Do You Need?